 GRESB is nudging asset owners to consider these risks in more detail by including new Risk Management metrics in the 2021 survey.
 Although not (yet) scored, these questions indicate a positive alignment with the recommendations from the Task Force for Climate-related Financial Disclosure (TCFD).
 TCFD-aligned disclosures will become mandatory across the UK economy by 2025, with the expectation that all listed issuers and large asset owners would disclose in line with the TCFD recommendations by 2022.
 It is expected that other G7 and G20 nations will announce similar requirements in the near future.

-Disclosure against the TCFD recommendations is an emerging motivator for asset managers, owners and developers to identify climate-related risks of their portfolios and put in place strategies to manage and mitigate them.
-Such strategies include asset-level net zero carbon and decarbonisation strategies, which can inform a firm’s wider ESG strategy and contribute towards their alignment with the TCFD recommendations.
+Disclosure against the TCFD recommendations is an emerging motivator for asset managers, owners, and developers to identify climate-related risks in their portfolios and put in place strategies to manage and mitigate them.
+Such strategies include asset-level net zero carbon and decarbonization strategies, which can inform a firm’s wider ESG strategy and contribute to their alignment with the TCFD recommendations.

 Transitioning a portfolio to net-zero ultimately requires consideration at each stage of an asset’s life cycle, whether at acquisition or development, management of an asset, and affecting its potential disposal.
-To many, achieving net zero by 2050 may seem like an age away, but in fact we may only have one or two opportunities to get things right and set assets on the right path.
-This cannot be undertaken without industry wide upskilling as well as a collaborative approach to decarbonisation.
+To many, achieving net-zero by 2050 may seem like an age away, but in fact, we may only have one or two opportunities to get things right and set assets on the right path.
+This cannot be undertaken without industry-wide upskilling as well as a collaborative approach to decarbonization.

 This article was written by Sabbir Sidat, Leighton Smith, and Phil Fieldhouse at EVORA